mitchlloyd/mitchlloyd.github.io/pages/javascript-heap.md

 ```

 This operation is supposed to remove the minimum from the heap, so we need some
-value to put in it's place.
+value to put in its place.
 Although it's unlikely to be the new minimum, we
 choose to `pop()` the last item from the array because this shortens the array
 without disturbing the qualities of our heap tree.
 If we choose to `shift()`
 earlier to remove the minimum or `splice()` an item from the middle, our array
-representation of a tree (where every parent node is smaller than it's children)
+representation of a tree (where every parent node is smaller than its children)
 would be destroyed.

 ```js